 Be sure to follow my social media sites for current status and updated announcements.
 The links are here on this page.

-To learn more about Word of Hope Ministries, Biblical Counseling, and Mentor Training (and resources I offer), be sure to visit Word of Hope Ministries website, too.
+To learn more about Word of Hope Ministries and Biblical Counseling, be sure to visit Word of Hope Ministries website, too.

 I pray that you are staying safe and healthy in this season!
 May God richly bless you.